lokeshkrishana/EX---4-ORACLE-VM-VIRTUAL-BOX-INSTALLATION--/README.md

 Oracle VM VirtualBox has been successfully installed on the system, and the user can now create and run virtual machines using different operating systems.

-## Result:

-Oracle VM VirtualBox has been successfully installed on the system, and the user can now create and run virtual machines using different operating systems.